20 - 25 minutes of running can transform your mind, body, and soul.

 It is not just the mood or mental state.
 Running will fine tune almost all parts and systems of your body.

 # 9: It will regulate your blood pressure.
 A meta analysis of various studies concludes that aerobic exercise can be a non-pharmacological (drug free) treatment for hypertensive people.
+You will be on cloud 9 (there's a reason some shoes are called On Cloud).

 # 10: Running improves insulin sensitivity.
 Your blood sugar will come down instantly because the muscles will use the glucose or energy during the running.